spritz/spritz/README.md

 **Accumulating Processors** (Takes 1 or more values from a single streams and combine) (a.k.a horizontal merging operations as it combines values within streams)

-- [ ] `scan((accumulator, item) => {...function...}, initialValue)` - For each value in stream pass it into accumulating function that takes current accumulated value and new value to produce new value.
+- [ ] `scan((accumulator, item) => {...function...}, initialValue)` or `fold(...)` - For each value in stream pass it into accumulating function that takes current accumulated value and new value to produce new value.
 Initial value for accumulator is specified at startup.
 A new value is emitted for each item.
 - [ ] `bufferByCount` - wait for Count items and then emit them as an array. onComplete send may remaining?
 - [ ] `bufferByTime` - wait for time buffering items.
 - [ ] `bufferByPredicate` - use predicate to determine when to emit - predicate passed each item.